AlexOmarov/spaceship/CONTRIBUTING.md

 Each MR must:

 - have the prefix `<QUEUE_CODE>-<TICKET_NUMBER>` in the title;
-- contain a brief description of what was done;
+- contain a brief description of what was done in form of a todo list;
 - pass the pipeline.

 After this, it can be sent for review.
 Before merging into `main`, at least 1 approval is required.